A toy model for frequency cascade in the nonlinear Schrodinger equation: Numerical simulations

 \section{Numerical simulations}

 We conclude this paper by exhibiting numerically some solutions constructed above.
 We consider the case $d = 1$ and the cubic nonlinearity.
 All numerical simulations are done using $N = 2^{14}$ grid points on a interval $[-2\pi,2\pi]$.
-In Figure~\ref{fig1} we illustrate Theorem~\ref{theo:cascade-f} by plotting the solution $\widehat u_0(\xi)$ obtained by computing $f(x)^{\frac13}$ and taking the discrete Fourier transform.
-We observe the expected cascade rate $|\xi|^{-\frac53}$ on an interval of larger size when $\delta$ gets smaller.
+In Figure~\ref{fig1} we illustrate Theorem~\ref{theo:law-f} by plotting the solution $\widehat u_0(\xi)$ obtained by computing $f(x)^{\frac13}$ and taking the discrete Fourier transform.
+We observe the expected power law $|\xi|^{-\frac53}$ on an interval of larger size when $\delta$ gets smaller.

 In Figure~\ref{fig2}, we fix $\delta$ and compute the solutions $\widehat u_\varepsilon(\xi)$ given by Theorem~\ref{theo:constr-stat} for various values of $\varepsilon$.
 We observe that when $\varepsilon$ becomes small enough, the solution indeed converges towards $u_0$.
 The numerical scheme used to calculate $u_\varepsilon$ is the implementation of the iterative scheme \eqref{iterative}.
 The discretization of the Laplace operator is done by standard finite differences with Dirichlet boundary conditions, which allows a simple inversion of the linearized operator.
 Note that when $\varepsilon$ becomes too large, the solution becomes sensitive to the numerical discretization and the existence of solution is unclear.